About the project

-- For mothers, fathers and communities, including story-telling and plain language resources
+- mothers, fathers and communities, including story-telling and plain language resources

 2. Structured evidence-based support framework

-4. Workforce development resources to build capacity for safe skillful care
+4. Workforce development resources to build capacity for safe skilful care

-- Flexible online and face-to-face training (Healing Foundation, Blue Knot Foundation, Emerging Minds, BCYR/COPE)
+- Flexible online and face-to-face training with Healing Foundation, Emerging Minds, BCYR/COPE

 - Sensitive enquiry for assessment

-- Structured protocols and core outcome sets for implementation and evaluation.
+Structured protocols and core outcome sets for implementation and evaluation for continuity of carer.